SaumyaBhushan/helm-node-demo/README.md

 # Helm Demo with Node.js App

-In this assignment I have created s sample demo app and created a dockerfile and tried to deploy it through kubernetes .
+In this assingment I have created sample demo app and created a dockerfile and tried to deploy it through kubernetes .

 ### Step 1

 - Created Node.js app and run it locally
 - Dockerised it using Dockerfile and Podman
-- Created image and container succesfully to test the application
+- Created image and container successfully to test the application
 - Created node pool for EKS
 - Pushed the image to ECR